Risk Management and Internal Control

 This process has been in place for the full financial year and up to the date on which the financial statements were approved by the Directors.

 The Board discharged its responsibility for monitoring the operational effectiveness of the internal control and risk management systems throughout the financial year and up to the date of approval of the Annual Report and Accounts.
 It used a process which involved:

 - Written confirmations from relevant senior executives and divisional directors concerning the operation of those elements of the system for which they are responsible

-- Internal audit work carried out by KPMG LLP, which reports through the Vice President of Risk and Assurance to the Audit Committee
+- Internal audit work, which reports through the Vice President of Risk and Assurance to the Audit Committee

 - Presentations of key risks and controls by the Executive owner and other assurance providers

-- Half-yearly report on significant controls from the Vice President of Risk and Assurance
+- Half-yearly report on control weaknesses from the Vice President of Risk and Assurance

 This system is designed to mitigate, rather than eliminate, the risk of failure to achieve business objectives and provides reasonable, but not absolute, assurance against material misstatement or loss.
 As appropriate, the Board also ensures that necessary actions have been, or are being taken, to remedy failings or weaknesses identified from the review of internal controls’ effectiveness and judges their level of significance.